 The Kitchen at 44 CIC is a community kitchen, cook school and tiny rooftop farm.
 They sell cookery classes, hold food related events and hire out the community kitchen.
-Through their cooking classes and space hire, they will subsidise use of the kitchen to vulnerable or underserved groups in Sterling to help them gain valuable cooking skills and foster community engagement.
+Through their cooking classes and space hire, they will subsidise use of the kitchen to vulnerable or underserved groups in Stirling to help them gain valuable cooking skills and foster community engagement.

 ‘Good food cultures make thriving communities’

 Global Feast are a curated global pantry delivered to your door.
 They deliver London’s most delicious and diverse treats and staples, making it easy to support local, migrant and minority owned food businesses on a regular basis.
 Global Feast share incredible flavours, and champion the people and places that create them.